Travel and Culture

 Each country celebrates el Día de Reyes somewhat differently, however most observe the custom of eating King's Bread (Roscón de Reyes or Rosca de Reyes), a circular sweet bread decorated with fruit that symbolize the precious gems that adorned the clothing of the Magi.

 The poinsettia plant, well known in the United States, originated from the state of Guerrero in Mexico.
-Long before European colonization, the plants were cultivated by the Aztecs, poinsettiawho referred to it in their Nahuatl language as 'cuetlaxóchitl' (pronounced kwet-la-SHO-shel).
+Long before European colonization, the plants were cultivated by the Aztecs, who referred to it in their Nahuatl language as 'cuetlaxóchitl' (pronounced kwet-la-SHO-shel).
 They used the plant for medical purposes, to produce red dyes, and in rituals and offerings.

 From the 17th century, Franciscan friars in Mexico used the plants in their Christmas celebrations.
 During the winter of 1828, US botanist Joel Roberts Poinsett came across the plant in a church in Taxco, Guerrero where the monks had used them to decorate a nativity scene.
 He sent plants and seeds back to his greenhouse in South Carolina.
 However, the 'poinsettia' named in his honor did not become popular in the United States until much later.
 Today in Mexico, the plant is known as flor de nochebuena (Christmas Eve flower).
 The plant blooms in Mexico at the time of the Christmas season, and is very much a part of seasonal celebrations around the world.